LuxCoreRender/MaxToLux/README.md

 # MaxToLux
 MaxToLux is the Autodesk 3dsMax internal plugin to render directly inside 3dsmax using LuxCoreRenderer API.
 The plugin(s) is written in c++.
-MaxToLux is still under development and needs more work to be a complete renderer.
+Autodesk MaxToLux is still under development and needs more work to be a complete renderer.

 The original forum discussion about this topic can be found [here](https://forums.luxcorerender.org/viewtopic.php?f=5&t=1010)